genapsys-stephen/runoff_slide_generator/README.md

 # READ ME

 ## Dependencies
+- Command to install dependencies: $pip install httplib2 apiclient oauth2client python-pptx
-- pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib python-pptx
+- Command to update apiclient: $pip install --upgrade google-api-python-client
+- It may give you an error and ask to install some other packages using pip install.

-## OS/environment support
+## Potential Errors
-- Has only been tested & verified on Windows
-- Has NOT been verified to work on Unix yet
-- Not supported for Mac OS yet
+- Runoff analysis is not complete yet
+- There are occasionally typos in the analysis labels/runoff runIDs so be aware

 ## How to use